N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

-We have gotten four AGAMA models.
-Models~4 and 6 rely on the cusped DM density profile as~\citet{H16}.
-Models~2 and 7 assume the cored DM density profile as ~\citet{HC15}.
+We have gotten two AGAMA models, one of them having the cusped DM density profile as~\citet{H16}.

-The first AGAMA model, having~4 in our numeration, assumes the Plummer visible density profile.
-For the {\bf mass} parameter we have taken the $M_p=20.0$ parameter (see table~\ref{AGAMA_vis_params}) from \citep{H16}.
-Here we use the velocity anisotropy $\beta=-0.17$ from \citep{HC15} for this component.
-The DM profile is as cusped as the one in \citep{H16}, but $\alpha_{\rm AGAMA} = 1.0$.
-The second AGAMA model~5 assumes the visible density King profile with the velocity anisotropy $\beta=-0.17$.
-The characteristic radius and density for the halo components are from~\citet{H16} but the profile is cored.
-The third AGAMA model~6 employs the Plummer visible density profile and more appropriate velocity anisotropy parameters for the model of~\citet{H16} and the same parameters for the DM component.
-Our last AGAMA model~7 has the exact Plummer visible density profile, its velocity anisotropy parameters, and the DM component parameters are the same as in~\citet{HC15}.
+The first AGAMA model~2 assumes the visible density King profile with the velocity anisotropy $\beta=-0.17$.
+The characteristic radius and density for the halo component are from~\citet{H16} but the profile is cored.
+The second AGAMA model~3 employs the Plummer visible density profile and more appropriate velocity anisotropy parameters for the model of~\citet{H16} and the same parameters for the DM component.